Nosjazz/todo_list-milestone2/README.md

 -   On Internet Explorer Browsers, the site is not functional
 -   When the item contains several lines, the icons are not aligned middle
--   The refresh action is launched when clicking on the div, not solely on clicking on the icon.

 ## Deployment